KaiWU17TUM/icu_devices/documents/Evita4_ventilator.md

     3. Current measured Data (codepage 2)
     4. All the text messages the requested device currently holds for user information, along with the text code, text length and an end-of-text marker.

-A more detailed description for measured data is found in page 17 of ducument *evita4_data*
+A more detailed description for measured data is found in page 17 of ducument *intensive_care_devices.pdf*